NullifiedCode/NullifiedCode/README.md

 - 💬 Ask me about **Anything**

-- 📄 Know about my experiences **Ive migrated large DDOS attacks on layer7 on my website.**
+- 📄 Know about my experiences **Ive migrated large DDOS attacks on my website.**

 - ⚡ Fun fact **I'm sarcastic as hell.
 Dont expect me to be serious**